 Our slimmest sliding door is the XP Slide Panoramic +.
 The system is structurally bonded, which means we bond the minimal frame to the glass in our manufacturing facility rather than glazing it on site.
 The system boasts a sightline of just 25mm and the rest of the frame is completely concealed by the doors outer frame so if required the door can be installed with literally just a 25mm vertical sightline and no other visible frame.
 The system boasts a subtle pull handle, which is industrial in its’ appearance with a discreet key cylinder to meet UK insurance regulations as well as a five-point lock.

-The XP Glide is also a slim framed sliding door with a sightline of just 35mm and is a most cost-effective option.
+The XP Glide is also a slim framed external sliding glass door with a sightline of just 35mm and is the most cost-effective option.

 You can’t say that one product is better than the other but sliding doors can’t be misused the same as folding doors can and because their framework is less complicated, they offer better overall U values and much slimmer sightlines.

-Yes!
+es!
 Because our patio doors are bespoke we'll measure them so the inside of the track sits flush with your internal floor level.
-The bottom track of our sliding doors contain drainage holes that drains away water from the front of the track.
+The bottom track of our sliding doors contains drainage holes that drain away water from the front of the track.
 If you're raising your external patio area so you have a flush finish from inside to out, typically you'll need to place a drainage channel such as an ACO drain in front of our sliding doors so the water runs from our track to the drain and away from your house.
-Once the drain is in place the external patio can be laid at the same level, giving you a continious floor level and a seamless transition from inside to out.
+Once the drain is in place the external patio can be laid at the same level, giving you a continuous floor level and a seamless transition from inside to out.

 This type of finishing detail is displayed within all our showrooms and our expert staff will be able to provide help and assistance to you and your builder to ensure you achieve the finish you require.